 You don’t respect our country our anthem GTFO— Joanna Lansdowne 🇦🇺 (@deansgaljo) September 12, 2018

 The intelligence of humans today has excelled.
-Of course parents guide the subject matter, but there is no reason for a child at 9 years old today, to not be smarter by adaptation and a more formal way of learning then 100 years ago.
-Psychology today states a rise in I.Q test scores of 3 points every decade.
-We are mentally adapted to a far more complicated world today then in 1900.
+Of course, parents guide the subject matter, but there is no reason for a child at 9 years old today, to not be smarter by adaptation and a more formal way of learning then 100 years ago.
+Psychology today states rise in I.Q test scores of 3 points every decade.
+We are mentally adapted to a far more complicated world today than in 1900.
 Formal schooling has led to gains in vocabulary and general information.
-Also today’s computers, phones, television allow access to information so much quicker.
-Our ability to attack a wider range of conceptual problems has improved.
+Also, today’s computers, phones, television allow access to information so much quicker.
+Our ability to attack a wider range of conceptual problems has improved immensely.
 Young Harper is showing us this change and just how fast the children of today learn and adapt.
 With the criminal responsibility of children expected at 10 years old in Australia, how can Harper’s honest opinion be one that is only influenced and meaningless?
 This young Australian has a right to her opinion.

 Everyone complaining that a 9yr old is too young to have a political opinion in a country that has its age of criminal responsibility set at only 10…— Pearson In The Wind (@LukeLPearson) September 12, 2018